Russia pounds major Ukrainian city after expanding war aims - NewsBreak

 The scattered attacks illustrate broader war aims beyond Russia's previously declared focus on the Donbas region's Donetsk and Luhansk provinces, which pro-Moscow separatists have partly controlled since 2014.

-Foreign Minister Sergey Lavrov told Russian news outlets on Wednesday that Russia plans to retain control over more territory, including the Kherson and Zaporizhzhia regions in southern Ukraine.
-Moscow also envisions making gains elsewhere, Lavrov said.
+Foreign Minister Sergey Lavrov told state-controlled RT television and the RIA Novosti news agency Wednesday that Russia plans to retain control over more territory, including the Kherson and Zaporizhzhia regions in southern Ukraine.
+Moscow's current strategy also envisions making gains elsewhere, Lavrov said.

-Analysts from the Institute for the Study of War, a think tank based in Washington, said the Russian offensive in Donetsk may result in the capture of the cities of Sloviansk and Bakhmut.
-But they noted that “Russian troops are now struggling to move across relatively sparsely settled and open terrain.
+Analysts from the Institute for the Study of War, a think tank based in Washington, said the current Russian offensive in Donetsk may result in the capture of the cities of Sloviansk and Bakhmut.
+But they noted that “Russian troops are now struggling to move across relatively sparsely-settled and open terrain.
 They will encounter terrain much more conducive to the Ukrainian defenders."

 “They will have to pause in some way, and that will give the Ukrainians opportunities to strike back,” Moore said.